Has the role of the assessor changed?

 The new standards, levy, and EPA have changed how UK apprenticeships work – reflecting a shift from assessing to learning.
 Instead of being continually assessed throughout their programme, apprentices are now supported by mentors until they're ready to take the EPA.
 When the changes were first introduced, many assessors were worried that the reforms would render their role redundant – which hasn't been the case.
 Assessors have just had to be flexible and adapt to their new positions.

-So, almost one year on, how has the role of the assessor changed?
+So how exactly has the role of the assessor changed?

 The most obvious change is the name of the role.
 Most assessors are now referred to as mentors, coaches or tutors.